YJonmo/Source-Space-ICA-for-EEG-and-MEG/README.md

 2) Download the contents of this repository and put them in a folder
 3) Run the code SourceSpaceICA_Demo.m

 The code 'SourceSpaceICA_Demo.m' simulates 4 EEG sources and add white noise to them.
 Then applies source-space ICA to find the sources and at the end it plots their brain space maps with two different approaches.
+You need to provide which component to be plotted.
+By default it plots component 1 (Current_comp = 1).

 A few hints:
 To use this code for your study you need to provide the EEG, the head model, and electrode positions yourself and use the codes.